Discreet Confidential Consultation (213) 374-3952

 Corroborating Evidence

 The police will sit there and listen to it.
-They'll tape-record the conversation, and now they can start to be in a position to get potential corroboration if the defendant is stupid enough to say some things that incriminate them relating to that particular victim.
+They'll tape-record the conversation, and now they can start to be in a position to get potential corroboration if the defendant makes incriminating statements relating to that particular victim.
+The defendant's actions can significantly impact the case.

-So as far as how prosecutors are dealing with these cases, they're looking for someone giving the information that sounds credible.
+Understanding how prosecutors approach these cases is crucial.
+They're looking for someone giving the information that sounds credible.

-Also, that some sex crime offense was committed and then they're going to start looking for proof, corroboration, other evidence that supports what the alleged victim is saying because they already know that the defense is going to attack the credibility of the alleged victim, so they're going to need some other evidence.
+Also, some sex crime offense was committed, and then they're going to start looking for proof, corroboration, and other evidence that supports what the alleged victim is saying because they already know that the defense is going to attack the credibility of the alleged victim, so they're going to need some other evidence.

 Prior Bad Uncharged Acts

-Another significant factor in these sex crime cases and I've done a lot of them over 25 years, more and more they're using Evidence Code Section 1108 to prosecute people.
+Another significant factor in these sex crime cases, and I've done a lot of them over 25 years, is more and more, they're using Evidence Code Section 1108 to prosecute people.
 So, if other victims come forward, and the defendant hasn't even been charged in the crime, and say he did something to them, then they can use those victims to try to get him for the current offense.

 That kind of evidence is tough to refute, you know, when you have three or four women, for example, coming forward, saying that a particular person committed some sex crime offense against them.
 It's terrible or similar to what they are charged with; that's pretty powerful evidence.